GACJ/callingitround/content/docs/calling/5_learning_short_touches/index.md

 ### Find This

 Can you find another touch that uses only Wrong and Home for calling positions?
 It can be any method or any stage.
 Does the Wrong come at the start of the course, like in Plain Bob, or somewhere else?
-In addition to online resources, try the _Ringing World Diary_!
+In addition to online resources, try _The Ringing World Diary_!

 <!-- Footnotes themselves at the bottom. -->